djndl1/CSNotes/corejava1.md

 Numbers defaults to 0, `boolean` to `false`, and object references to `null`.

 If no constructors are written, a no-argument constructor is provided which sets all the instance fields to default values.
 Some programmers prefix `a` to every parameters of a method to distinguish from field name.
-Constructor dispatch is possible thorugh `this` keyword.
+Constructor dispatch is possible through `this` keyword.

 ```java
 public Employee {